Actinium-project/ChainTools/docs/chainlistener.md

 Now the question is: How do we get these messages?
 Or better, how do we get them *programmatically*?

-We take C of course to write a client that subscribes to those *publishers* and reads incoming messages the same way they've been written.
+We'll take C of course to write a client that subscribes to those *publishers* and reads incoming messages the same way they've been written.
 This is the reason why one should always *look into the* code that originally produced data to be able to consume it properly.

 ### Using ZMQ libraries to receive messages